mhaskar/Octopus/README.md

 (HR-PC-TYRMJ) >>
 ```

-And you can list all the available commands to use using `help` command like the following:
+You can list all the available commands using the `help` command like the following:

 ```
 Octopus >>list